JordanMajd/MissionControl/README.md

 ## Getting Started

-TODO: real documenation
+See the section on [Modding](/Docs/Modding.md) for more information on setting up BepinEX.

 1. Install [BepinEx v6 IL2CPP](https://builds.bepinex.dev/projects/bepinex_be)
 1. Install [UniverseLib IL2CPP](https://github.com/sinai-dev/UniverseLib)
 1. Build this running `dotnet build` then copy the dll into the bepinx plugin directory.
-This can be be done by running `./build`
+This can be be done by running `./build.ps1`

 Optional steps:

 - Copy `Examples/examplebundle`, into your gamedata folder to test custom meshes and parts.
 This can be done manually or by running `./copy_examples.ps1`)
 - If you are developing your own mod I highly suggest install [UnityExplorer, IL2CPP version](https://github.com/sinai-dev/UnityExplorer)
+- If your game path is different than mine you may want to update the paths in `build.ps1` and `copy_examples.ps1`

 ### Features